-I cannot believe that it took me years of travelling before I landed into this beautiful country.
+I cannot believe that it took me years of traveling before I landed in this beautiful country.
 I remember a Facebook friend saying “you have left the best until last” and maybe she was right?

-Now that I am here, I have realised that there are things I should have known before travelling to Kenya.
+Now that I am here, I have realized that there are things I should have known before traveling to Kenya.

 Let me share some of them with you:

 I discovered that the greatest wonder of the world actually happens in Kenya.